BigMurph619/Monomon/README.md

   <ul>
     <li>Lock-in point = Team Aqua Grunt in the woods.</li>
     <li>Must fight Brawley before going North of Slateport.</li>
-    <li>Must defeat Winona and the rest of the game with your Safari pivot.</li>
+    <li>Must defeat Winona immediately after revealing the Kecleon with Steven.</li>
     <li>Must defeat Lilycove Rival before entering Mt.
 Pyre.</li>
-    <li>You must bring your pre-Safari pivot into Gym 7 against Tate & Liza.
-If it somehow dies before the gym leader fight, you can revive it by depositing the pre-Safari pivot in your PC then withdrawing it.
+    <li>You must bring the gifted "Castform" from the weather institute into Gym 7 against Tate & Liza.
+If it somehow dies before the gym leader fight, you can revive it by depositing it in your PC then withdrawing it.
 You may use its turn freely ONLY in the T&L fight, except no HM moves.</li>
     <li>You may go on the SS Tidal before Steven.</li>
   </ul>
 </details>